Vetal0205/racket_prefix_calculator_project/devlog.md

 output from tokenizer and try to run it, if successfull i will update history, if not raise an error.
 I am stil thinking how hist should look like, whether it should be just results or results alongside history id.
 If i have time, i will also write tests to be run using
 "-t" or "--test" option.

+## 4:51 PM

+Implemented eval-expr and altered process-line function to update history after evaluation.
+At this moment, all functionality is complete, but further refinement is needed.
+Next step is custom error structures.